-The 2019 Social Justice Internship Program Has Begun!
+Highlights of the 2019 Social Justice Internship Program

-This summer, Olivia Joseph (Class 12) and Zoe Robinson (Class 11) are interns at Nine Network and the Jewish Community Relations Council (JCRC), respectively, as part of Cultural Leadership’s 2019 Social Justice Internship Program.
+This past summer, Olivia Joseph (Class 12) and Zoe Robinson (Class 11) are interned at Nine Network and the Jewish Community Relations Council (JCRC), respectively, as part of Cultural Leadership’s 2019 Social Justice Internship Program.

-They attended and staffed the Diversity Awareness Partnership’s (DAP) summit, the regions top diversity and inclusion conference, on June 27th.
+They had the opportunity to attend and staff the Diversity Awareness Partnership’s (DAP) summit, the region’s top diversity and inclusion conference.
 Thank you to Board member Steve Parks and DAP for supporting Cultural Leadership and all its programs!

 Alumni of Cultural Leadership’s High School Leadership Program or Camp Cultural Leadership.
 Open to alumni who are currently enrolled in an undergraduate program and have completed two semesters of coursework.

 Eight-week, part-time and full-time, paid summer internships with nonprofit organizations, government agencies, and corporations.
 Internships focus on issues and programs relating to social justice, diversity, and inclusion.
 Interns will participate in summer cohort activities to deepen their understanding of current issues and tools in the field of diversity and inclusion, and reflect upon their learning and leadership skills.

 Internships begin in June and continue for 8 weeks.
 Interns work a minimum of 20 hours per week (part-time), and up to 40 hours per week (full-time).
 Cohort activities are scheduled on weekdays throughout the summer internship.